About using DirectQuery in Power BI

 - Other data sources (Spark, Web sites, Microsoft Exchange, others)

-For these sources, it's usually possible to import the data to Power BI.
-For some it is also possible to connect using DirectQuery.
-The exact set of sources that support DirectQuery is described in the Data Sources supported by DirectQuery article.
+For these sources, it's possible to import the data to Power BI.
+For some, it's also possible to connect using DirectQuery.
+For a summary of the sources that support DirectQuery, see Data Sources supported by DirectQuery.
 More sources will be DirectQuery enabled in the future, focusing primarily on sources that can be expected to deliver good interactive query performance.

 SQL Server Analysis Services is a special case.
-When connecting to SQL Server Analysis Services, you can choose to import the data, or use a live connection.
-Using a live connection is similar to DirectQuery, in that no data is imported, and the underlying data source is always queried to refresh a visual, but a live connection is different in many other regards, so a different term (live versus DirectQuery) is used.
+When connecting to SQL Server Analysis Services, you can choose to import the data or use a live connection.
+Using a live connection is similar to DirectQuery.
+No data is imported and the underlying data source is always queried to refresh a visual.
+A live connection is different in many other regards, so a different term, live connection versus DirectQuery, is used.

-These three options for connecting to data – import, DirectQuery, and live connection – are explained in detail in the following sections.
+These three options for connecting to data: import, DirectQuery, and live connection.

-When using Get Data in Power BI Desktop to connect to a data source like SQL Server, and you choose Import, the behavior of that connection is as follows:
+For import, when using Get Data in Power BI Desktop to connect to a data source like SQL Server, the behavior of that connection is as follows:

-- During the initial Get Data experience, the set of tables selected each define a query that will return a set of data (those queries can be edited prior to loading the data, for example to apply filters, or aggregate the data, or join different tables).
+- During the initial Get Data experience, the set of tables selected each define a query that will return a set of data.
+Those queries can be edited before loading the data, for example, to apply filters, or aggregate the data, or join different tables.

 - Upon load, all of the data defined by those queries will be imported into the Power BI cache.

 - Upon building a visual within Power BI Desktop, the imported data will be queried.
-The Power BI store ensures the query will be very fast, hence all changes to the visual will be reflected immediately.
+The Power BI store ensures the query will be fast.
+All changes to the visual are reflected immediately.

-- Any changes to the underlying data will not be reflected in any visuals.
-It is necessary to Refresh, whereupon the data will be re-imported.
+- Any changes to the underlying data aren't reflected in any visuals.
+It's necessary to Refresh to reimport data.

-- Upon publishing the report (the .pbix file) to the Power BI service, a dataset is created and uploaded to the Power BI service.
+- Upon publishing the report as a .pbix file to the Power BI service, a dataset is created and uploaded to the Power BI service.
 The imported data is included with that dataset.
-It is then possible to set up scheduled refresh of that data, for example, to re-import the data every day.
+It's then possible to schedule refresh of that data, for example, to reimport the data every day.
 Depending upon the location of the original data source, it might be necessary to configure an on-premises data gateway.

 - When opening an existing report in the Power BI service, or authoring a new report, the imported data is queried again, ensuring interactivity.

 - Visuals, or entire report pages, can be pinned as dashboard tiles.
-The tiles will be automatically refreshed whenever the underlying dataset is refreshed.
+The tiles automatically refresh whenever the underlying dataset refreshes.

-When using Get Data in Power BI Desktop to connect to a data source, and you choose DirectQuery, the behavior of that connection is as follows:
+For DirectQuery, when using Get Data in Power BI Desktop to connect to a data source, the behavior of that connection is as follows:

 - During the initial Get Data experience, the source is selected.
-For relational sources, this means a set of tables are selected and each still define a query that logically returns a set of data.
-For multidimensional sources like SAP BW, only the source is selected.
+For relational sources, a set of tables are selected and each still define a query that logically returns a set of data.
+For multidimensional sources, like SAP BW, only the source is selected.

-- However, upon load, no data will actually be imported into the Power BI store.
-Instead, upon building a visual within Power BI Desktop, queries will be sent to the underlying data source to retrieve the necessary data.
-The time then taken to refresh the visual will depend on the performance of the underlying data source.
+- However, upon load, no data is imported into the Power BI store.
+Instead, upon building a visual within Power BI Desktop, queries are sent to the underlying data source to retrieve the necessary data.
+The time taken to refresh the visual depends on the performance of the underlying data source.

-- Any changes to the underlying data will not be immediately reflected in any existing visuals.
-It is still necessary to Refresh, whereupon the necessary queries will be resent for each visual, and the visual updated as necessary.
+- Any changes to the underlying data aren't immediately reflected in any existing visuals.
+It's still necessary to refresh.
+The necessary queries are resent for each visual, and the visual is updated as necessary.

-- Upon publishing the report to the Power BI service, it will again result in a Dataset in the Power BI service, just as for import.
+- Upon publishing the report to the Power BI service, it will again result in a dataset in the Power BI service, the same as for import.
 However, no data is included with that dataset.

 - Visuals, or entire report pages, can be pinned as Dashboard tiles.
-To ensure that opening a dashboard will be fast, the tiles are automatically refreshed on a schedule (for example, every hour).
-The frequency of this refresh can be controlled, to reflect how frequently the data is changing, and how important it is to see the very latest data.
-Thus, when opening a dashboard, the tiles will reflect the data as of the time of the last refresh, and not necessarily the very latest changes made to the underlying source.
-An open dashboard can always be Refreshed to ensure it is up-to-date.
+To ensure that opening a dashboard is fast, the tiles are automatically refreshed on a schedule, for example, every hour.
+The frequency of this refresh can be controlled, to reflect how frequently the data is changing, and how important it's to see the latest data.
+When opening a dashboard, the tiles reflect the data at the time of the last refresh, and not necessarily the latest changes made to the underlying source.
+You can refresh an open dashboard to ensure it's current.

-When connecting to SQL Server Analysis Services (SSAS), there is an option to either import data from, or connect live to, the selected data model.
-If you select import, then you define a query against that external SSAS source, and the data is imported as normal.
-If you select to connect live then there is no query defined, and the entire external model is shown in the field list.
-If you select DirectQuery, as visuals are built, queries are sent to the external SSAS source.
-However, unlike DirectQuery, there is no sense in which a new model is being created; in other words, it's not possible to define new calculated columns, hierarchies, relationships, and so on.
-Instead you are simply connecting directly to the external SSAS model.
+When connecting to SQL Server Analysis Services, there's an option to either import data from or connect live to, the selected data model.
+If you use import, you define a query against that external SQL Server Analysis Services source, and the data is imported as normal.
+If you use connect live, there's no query defined, and the entire external model is shown in the field list.

-The situation described in the previous paragraph applies to connecting to the following sources as well, except that there is no option to import the data:
+The situation described in the previous paragraph applies to connecting to the following sources as well, except that there's no option to import the data:

-The behavior of reports over SSAS, upon publishing to the Power BI service, is similar to DirectQuery reports in the following ways:
+The behavior of reports over SQL Server Analysis Services, upon publishing to the Power BI service, is similar to DirectQuery reports in the following ways:

-- Dashboard tiles are automatically refreshed on a schedule (such as every hour, or whatever frequency is defined)
+- Dashboard tiles are automatically refreshed on a schedule, such as every hour.